thomas-brink/CAT-HCOT/README.md

 The steps for running our code are as follows.
 1. Run the `Data_Cleaning_Preparation' file.
 This file loads in the data received from the retailer and creates a .csv file that contains the cleaned and prepared data.
 2. Load in the 'dynamic_input_data' file.
 This file creates dynamic data variables and the input data to be used for the CAT and HCOT procedures.
-3. Run the functions in the 'validation' file to obtain the optimal classifiers belonging to CAT-HCOT and the flat CAT-HCOT baseline.
-4. Load in the function from the 'CAT' file to implement the certainty-based automated thresholds (CAT) algorithm.
-5. Load in the functions from the 'HCOT' file and run the 'dynamicHierarchicalClassifier' function (in our paper, we use START=0 and END=10 days) to run the classifier belonging to the CAT-HCOT framework.
-6. Compare the performance of CAT-HCOT with the two baseline approaches by running the functions included in the 'baseline' file (in our paper, we use START=0 and END=10 days).

-Instead of steps 3-6, we also provide the 'seminar_hierarchical_classifiers' file, which can be used for validation, CAT, HCOT and the baselines as well.
-Note that this code does rely on the cleaned and prepared data as well as the dynamic input data functions from steps 1 and 2.
+3. Run the code as provided in the 'Seminar_Hierarchical_Classifiers' file.
+This file uses the cleaned and prepared data from step 1 as well as the functions provided in step 2 to perform both the validation and testing process for CAT-HCOT and the two baselines.
+More specific information on this code is provided in the specific section below.

+Before elaborating on these three steps in detail, we provide a short note on the code and briefly mention the paper that this code is applied to.

 Please note that some of the code requires the user to select a path from which to read input or to which to write output.
-These paths are currently kept general and should be filled in by the user.
+Currently, examples for such paths are provided and a general format is provided as well.
+However, users should fill in these paths themselves when applying the code.

 ## PaperCAT-HCOT.pdf